Special Custom Fascia Work Photo and Description Page

 Then there is the custom bent green pre-painted aluminum sheet metal to install to hold out the bottom of the fascia board and tacked in place with 1.5" stainless steel nails.

-A couple years later after the copper tarnished
+A few years later after the copper tarnished

 .